Workshops and retreats

 This class is completely open to anyone who wants to join us.
 No art experience needed!
 We are going to use some preliminary exercises to create some artwork, but really, it’s just about touching your creativity and taking some time for yourself!
 Dip your toes into creativity through paint and mixed media, and into the chilly McKenzie River during our breaks!

-In this 2 day retreat, you’ll learn simple tips and techniques to help you explore your creativity, develop style and learn to LET GO.
-That means we’ll be drawing, painting, and making marks with different tools, and we will use these exercises to create a final piece.
+In this 2 day retreat, you’ll learn simple tips and techniques to help you explore your creativity, develop style and your personal icons, and learn to LET GO.
+That means we’ll be drawing, carving, painting, and making marks with different tools, and we will use these exercises to create a final piece on a canvas that you can take home with you.
 We will go through these steps together to create a piece of art that is all about YOU.
 Abstracts tend to work beautifully in this technique, so that you don’t spend so much time on capturing your subject; this way you spend your time noticing your emotions and and just having fun.
 But!
 You can incorporate any subject or focus you want into your artwork!
 It does not have to be abstract.
 I will probably just let nature inspire me, and I may want to include some flowers, for example, in my painting.

 Drop me a line, if you are interested.
-I’m nailing down the details right now.
 Class size is limited to no more than 10 students!

 July 29th and 30th, 2017, Loloma Lodge, Oregon